Academic Advising Syllabi

 If you can’t keep an appointment, call as soon as possible to cancel.

-Prepare for appointments using the “Advising Appointment Preparation Sheet” (on website and in the Orientation course packet).
+Prepare for appointments using such helps as the “Advising Appointment Preparation Sheet” and/or four-year "Academic Planner" (on website and in the "Be Advised" materials).

 Establish a routine to check and read your Rockets email regularly.

 Academic advising is a collaboration between a student and a professional staff or faculty adviser.
 Its purpose is to help students

 - Develop and reach sound academic and career development goals

 - Gather information on requirements, course offerings, graduate and career opportunities, creative projects, undergraduate research, internships, study abroad, etc.